adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 -----------

 There is one method suitable for calculation: :py:meth:`.Kpoints.points`.
 It is an array of all generated kpoints.
-For each pair of high symmetry points it generates :py:attr:`.Kpoints.n` points between them.
-The first and the last points are always the high symmetry points of this section of the path.
+For each pair of high-symmetry points it generates :py:attr:`.Kpoints.n` points between them.
+The first and the last points are always the high-symmetry points of this section of the path.

 .. doctest::